The College of New Jersey

 There are two methods of making your non-refundable payment:

-• Submit payment through the Common Application
+• Submit payment through the Common Application.

 • To pay by check or money order, mail payment to TCNJ’s address below.
 Please include “Attention: Transfer Department” on the envelope.
-You must select “Fee Waiver” on the Common App in order to bypass the payment screen and submit your application.

 Academic Major